-When an AE is registered using a CREATE operation on the <AE> resource, the AE is associated with the M2M Service Subscription which is returned along with the correlated AE information (e.g., Application, Device).
+When an AE is registered using a CREATE operation on the <AE> resource, the AE is associated with the M2M Service Subscription which is returned along with the correlated AE information (e.g. Application, Device).

-6.2.2.3 getBroker
+6.2.3.3 getBroker

+6.2.3.3.1 Description

-This service capability obtains the Broker instance that will be used to subscribe and publish requests based on the requested M2M Service Capability (e.g., publishRequest, subscribeRequest), AE, Resource and M2M Service Subscription.
+This service capability obtains the Broker instance that will be used to subscribe and publish requests based on the requested M2M Service Capability (e.g. publishRequest, subscribeRequest), AE, Resource and M2M Service Subscription.

 For the publishRequest service capability the AE is the from AE-ID and the resource is the toResource representing a leaf node from the publication resource.